Entertainment

 Chochin (paper lantern)

-It is hoped that it will brighten our heart.
+It is hoped that it will brighten our hearts.

 Tanabata Festival

-It is said that Tanabata was an event to purify oneself of dirt before Obon, a festival to welcome and enshrine the spirits of ancestors, and it is said that Tanabata ornaments should not be left at home forever, and in the past, it was customary to throw Tanabata ornaments and offerings in the water on the day after Tanabata festival.
-Nebuta Festival in Aomori and Kanto Festival in Akita are some of the Tanabata festivals that still retain their old-fashioned appearance.
+It is said that Tanabata was an event to purify oneself of dirt before Obon, a festival to welcome and enshrine the spirits of ancestors.
+It is noted that Tanabata ornaments should not be left at home forever.
+It was customary to throw Tanabata ornaments and offerings in the water on the day after the Tanabata festival.
+Nebuta Festival in Aomori and Kanto Festival in Akita are some Tanabata festivals that retain their old-fashioned appearance.

 Nebuta Festival

-Nebuta Festival originated on the night of Tanabata, when the misfortune was transferred from people to dolls and thrown away in rivers and the sea.
-“Nebuta” comes from the word “to relieve drowsiness”.
+Nebuta Festival originated on the night of Tanabata when misfortune was transferred from people to dolls and thrown away in rivers and the sea.
+“Nebuta” comes from the word “to relieve drowsiness.”

 Sendai Tanabata Festival